TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Solutions_Architect/SA-08_Databases.md

 A **Shard** in Redis mode consists of a primary plus zero to five replica's.
 A shard can cover multiple AZs (across multiple AZ's).

+Sharding means adding more partitions (so storing some keys/hashes on one shard and other keys on another), this improves performance.
+It spreads out the data over multiple shards.

 Cluster Mode enabled: Multiple Shards!
 Cluster Mode disabled: Single Shard!